-Solid surface countertops are about 33% binding resins and 66% minerals.
-Those minerals are a bauxite derivative, Aluminium TriHydrate (ATH).
-ATH is a kind of fine, white powder that helps Corian maintain its smooth consistency.
+Solid surface countertops are about 33 percent binding resins and 66 percent minerals.
+Those minerals are a bauxite derivative, aluminium trihydrate (ATH).
+ATH is a kind of fine, white powder that helps solid surface maintain its smooth consistency.

-Contrast this with quartz counters, which are about 10% resins and the rest minerals.
-These minerals are more easy to identify: marble and granite industrial waste, ground-up mirrors and glass.
+Contrast this with quartz counters, which are about 10 percent resins and the rest minerals.
+These minerals sometimes include marble and granite industrial waste and even ground-up mirrors and glass.

-When the installers come, they will have to create a sink cut-out Request that they turn that waste cut-out piece into a cutting board.
+- When the installers come, they will have to create a sink cut-out.
+Request that they turn that waste cut-out piece into a cutting board by sanding down the edges and top surface.
 Most installers will oblige.

 When Dupont's patent expired, other companies rushed in to make Corian substitutes.
 Along with Corian, other popular brands of solid surface countertop materials include: